xdividr/dreamcloud-docs/styleguide.rst

 Headers
 ~~~~~~~

-RST does not have strict requirements on header heirarchy, but keeping a
+RST does not have strict requirements on header hierarchy, but keeping a
-consistent heirarchy makes thing easier to read.
+consistent hierarchy makes thing easier to read.
 In our docs, our
 titles and H1 are surrounded by =, H2 underlined by ~, H3 underlined by -, H4
 underlined by ^, H5 underlined by \*, and H6 underlined by " example: